tanloong/neosca/README.md

 python -m neosca lca --text 'This is a test.'
 ```

-For other command line options please use
+To see other command line options please use

 ```
 python -m neosca --help